pyeventsourcing/eventsourcing/docs/topics/process.rst

 Overview
 ========

-In this discussion, a "process application" is a :doc:`projection </topics/projections>` into an :doc:`event sourced application </topics/application>`.

-A process application may "follow" others.
+A process application is an event-sourced :doc:`projection </topics/projections>` into an event-sourced :doc:`application </topics/application>`.
+One process application may "follow" another.
 A process application projects the state of the applications it follows into its own state.
-The state of an application may be obtained using a :doc:`notification log reader  </topics/notifications>` to obtain the state of the application as a sequence of domain events.
+Being an event sourced application, the state of a process application can be obtained using a :doc:`notification log reader  </topics/notifications>` to obtain the state as a sequence of domain events.
 The projection itself is defined by the application's policy, which defines responses to domain events in terms of domain model operations, causing new domain events to be generated.

 The processing of events is designed to be atomic, so that processing can progress or not, in a determinate manner, according to infrastructure availability.
 Hence, a reliable system of process applications can be defined by defining each application in turn, and by indicating which applications it follows.
 This definition of a system can be entirely independent of infrastructure.

 Process application